 Of course, you can always look for French movies on Amazon, Netflix or Apple TV, but unfortunately, not all movie trailers you find on YouTube, Wikipedia or Allocine will be available for you to watch on Amazon, Netflix & Co.

 I’ve especially found that most French movies available on Netflix aren’t that great (but better than nothing, of course).
-The same goes for Amazon Prime.
-There are a handful of good French movies available on Prime but if you want to watch really good French movies, you’ll usually have to either buy or rent them.
+Amazon Prime Video has a really good selection of French movies.
+There are a handful of good French movies available for free with your Amazon Prime subscription, but if you want to watch really good French movies, you’ll usually have to either buy or rent them.

 Again, before buying or renting a French movie on Amazon (or anywhere else), make sure to check that the original French version is available (in French we say VO for “version originale”).